Google extends fact-checking to image search

-SAN FRANCISCO (REUTERS) - Alphabet Inc's Google on Monday (June 22) said it would start showing fact-checking labels on Google Images search results globally, as tech companies come under increasing pressure to combat the viral spread of misleading claims online.
+SAN FRANCISCO • Alphabet's Google said it would start showing fact-checking labels on its Google Images search results globally, as tech companies come under increasing pressure to combat the viral spread of misleading claims online.

 Google will display the "fact check" labels underneath thumbnails that appear in image search results along with a summary of third-party fact-checkers' findings, as it already does on its general search engine and on Google News results.

-The company started showing fact-checking labels to US viewers on its video platform YouTube in April in a bid to curb coronavirus misinformation, which exploded on social media as the pandemic intensified.
+The tech giant started showing fact-checking labels to viewers in the United States on its video platform YouTube in April in a bid to curb coronavirus misinformation.

-Tech companies have been facing calls to police content more aggressively in recent years, after their hands-off approach allowed fake accounts and false claims to become rampant online.
+Tech companies have been facing calls to police content more aggressively in recent years, after their hands-off approach allowed fake accounts and false claims to flourish.

-YouTube has surfaced links to sources such as Encyclopedia Britannica and Wikipedia to address common hoaxes since 2018, but said in its April announcement that it would start directing efforts toward more fast-moving news cycles.
+YouTube has surfaced links to sources such as Encyclopedia Britannica and Wikipedia to address common hoaxes since 2018, but said in April that it would start directing efforts towards more fast-moving news cycles.

 Twitter and Facebook have also introduced fact-checking programmes and warning labels for "manipulated media," although critics say the moves are too limited in scope.